-The Maricopa Community Colleges waive tuition and student activity fees for employees and their dependents, and for legislative mandated groups.
+The Maricopa Community College District waives tuition and student activity fees for credit-hour courses for employees and their dependents, and for legislatively mandated groups.
 Special fees and fees for Non-Credit/Special Interest Community Services courses are not waived.